The different types of fostering

 The type of fostering you could provide depends on you, your lifestyle and experiences and the needs of your own family.

-Becoming foster carers means you are assessed and approved to foster.
-To reduce 'red tape' in Coventry, we ‘approve’ our foster carers to care for children aged 0-18 but most foster carers state a preference for a particular age range which we use for matching the right children with the right foster carers.
+In Coventry, we ‘approve’ our foster carers to care for children aged 0-18 but most foster carers state a preference for a particular age range which we use for matching the right children with the right foster carers.
 During the assessment and matching we take into consideration the needs of the children and the skills and experiences of the fostering family and any children already in the household.

 Most people start their fostering career as a short term foster carer.
 In Coventry we are recruiting for the following types of fostering: